History of Jane Fonda in Timeline

 2005: Publication of Autobiography

-September 17, 2006: Supported Feministiskt initiativ in Swedish elections
+September 17, 2006: Fonda Supports Feministiskt initiativ

-In the days before September 17, 2006, Jane Fonda went to Sweden to support the new political party Feministiskt initiativ in their election campaign.
+In the days before September 17, 2006, Jane Fonda went to Sweden to support the political party Feministiskt initiativ in their election campaign.

 2007: Relationship with Lynden Gillis

-From 2007 to 2008, Jane Fonda was the companion of widowered management consultant Lynden Gillis.
+From 2007 to 2008, Fonda was the companion of Lynden Gillis.

 2007: Honorary Palme d'Or